-Abstract of Judgment: These are simple two-page forms.
+These are simple two-page forms.
 Other than your judgment, you’ll want the social security number or driving license number of your borrower.
-Record these in every county where you think the borrower has (or might have in the future) an interest in real estate.
+Record these in every county where you think the borrower has (or might have in the future) interest in real estate.

-Wage Garnishment: For this one, you’ll need to know where the borrower works.
-Prime targets are government workers (DMV, teacher, CalTrans, and the police department).
+For this one, you’ll need to know where the borrower works.
+Prime targets are government workers (DMV, teachers, CalTrans, and the police department).
 Folks make careers there and tend not to leave with the frequency employees do in the private sector.
 Much like the bank levy, you’ll get a writ of execution that the sheriff will take to the borrower’s employer.

 You need to have a process server actually serve your borrower with the papers.
 A JDE is very similar to a deposition (which is taken during the litigation).
 The difference is a JDE comes with a Court Order to appear.
 If your borrower doesn’t appear for the JDE, the Court will issue a Bench Warrant.
 Law Enforcement doesn’t actively seek these out for enforcement, but some evening when your borrower is driving home from a nice dinner out and runs a stop sign – he is going to jail.
 The warrant will appear for law enforcement exactly as if he skipped bail on his murder charges.
 The JDE is typically taken at the courthouse.
 A reporter is not required but is recommended.

-This option is more costly, since you are paying for your attorney’s time as well as the court reporter for a transcript.
-Your borrower is administered an oath and is required to identify assets which you can use to satisfy your judgment.
-Ask where he works and banks (garnish and levy).
-Find out where he owns real estate (abstracts), brokerage accounts, what inheritance he’s received, and more.
+This option is more costly since you are paying for your attorney’s time as well as the court reporter for a transcript.
+Your borrower is administered an oath and is required to identify assets that you can use to satisfy your judgment.
+Ask where they work and banks (garnish and levy).
+Find out where they own real estate (abstracts), brokerage accounts, what inheritance they’ve received, and more.